garrettgsb/weather-peek/README.md

 ### Instructions to run assignment locally
 If applicable, please provide us with the necessary instructions to run your solution.

+See: Usage > Setup in this document, but you should also be able to just [view the deployed version](https://weather-peek-gsb.herokuapp.com)

 ### What did you not include in your solution that you want us to know about?
 Were you short on time and not able to include something that you want us to know about?
 Please list it here so that we know that you considered it.
 ### Other information about your submission that you feel it's important that we know if applicable.